 Health Savings Accounts (HSAs) are popular, tax-advantaged savings accounts designed to help people with High Deductible Health Plans (HDHPs) pay for out-of-pocket healthcare expenses.
 HSA accounts have seen substantial growth since their introduction in 2004.
-Devenir’s mid-year 2022 update reports that nearly $99 billion in assets held in over 30 million HSA accounts.
+Devenir’s mid-year 2022 update reports that nearly $99 billion in assets were held in almost 34 million HSA accounts.

 There are many reasons why HSAs have become so popular.
-In addition to owning an HSA for the life of the account, owners also enjoy other significant benefits, such as the triple-tax savings.
+One great attraction is that holders own HSAs for the life of the account.
+Owners also enjoy other significant benefits, such as triple-tax savings.
 With an HSA, account holders:

-- Make pre-tax contributions.
-In 2021, HSA account holders filing single can contribute a maximum of $3,600 and those filing as a family may contribute up to $7,200.
+- Make pre-tax contributions: In 2023, HSA account holders filing single can contribute a maximum of $3,850, and those filing as a family may contribute up to $7,750.

-- Use the funds tax-free when withdrawn for eligible medical expenses.
-The IRS has an extensive list of eligible medical expenses, which includes co-pays, prescriptions, dental treatments, eye exams and treatments, COBRA premiums, and Medicare B and D premiums, and more.
+- Use the funds tax-free when withdrawn for eligible medical expenses: The IRS offers an extensive list of eligible medical expenses, which includes co-pays, coinsurance, deductibles, prescriptions, dental and vision care, and more.

 - Earn tax-free interest and investment income on unused balances.

 Health Savings Accounts are a type of savings account.
 The account owner earns interest on the unused balance, and the earned interest is not subject to taxes.
 In addition, the account balances roll over from one year to the next without any limitation.
 This helps build up the account balance for future medical expenses.